Fitcoin-Protocol/Fitcoin-Protocol/README.md

 ## Development

 Do you want to be a contributer?
-Awesome!
+Awesome!<br>
 Unfortunately it is not possible to change the code of a contract, but you can always contribute to the documentation and future repositories for our SDKs.